drankush/KeyChat/README.md

    streamlit run keychat.py
    ```

-2. **Enter your OpenAI API key:** In the sidebar, enter your API key (if not already in `secrets.toml`).
-You may also change the Base URL here if needed. 🔑
+2. **Enter your OpenAI API key and Base URL:** In the sidebar, enter your API key and the base URL for the API endpoint. 🔑
 3. **Fetch Models:** Click the "Fetch Models" button to retrieve the available text/vision and image generation models. 🔄
 4. **Select Models:** Choose your desired text/vision model and image generation model from the dropdown menus in the sidebar.  ⬇️
 5. **Optional: Set System Message:** Provide a system message in the sidebar to guide the LLM's responses. 🤖💬